You’re keen to #goelectric but would like to know more? You’re in the right place.

 (1) The Kia 7-year/150,000 km new car warranty

-Max.
-150,000 km vehicle warranty.
-Valid in all EU member states (plus Norway, Switzerland, Iceland and Gibraltar).
-Deviations according to the valid guarantee conditions, e.g. for paint and equipment, subject to local terms and conditions.
+Kia warranty covers a period of 7 years from initial registration or 150,000 km, whichever comes first.
+Valid in all EU member states (plus Norway, Switzerland, Iceland & Gibraltar) Deviations according to the valid guarantee conditions, e.g. for battery, paint and equipment, subject to local terms and conditions.
+Find more information about Kia warranty at [www.Kia.com].